 Tickets will be sold at the door.
-Advance tickets will be available online beginning September 7 CLICK HERE (service charge applies), by calling 817.738.9215, or by visiting the Modern's admission desk.
+Advance tickets will be available online at www.themodern.org beginning September 7, by calling 817.738.9215, or by visiting the Modern's admission desk.

-The Modern Art Museum of Fort Worth presents Modern 'til Midnight: Beats and Baroque on Saturday, October 24, from 6 pm to midnight, in conjunction with the exhibition Kehinde Wiley: A New Republic.
+The Modern Art Museum of Fort Worth is proud to present Modern 'til Midnight: Beats and Baroque on Saturday, October 24, from 6 pm to midnight, in conjunction with the exhibition Kehinde Wiley: A New Republic.

 An eclectic array of live music will be featured outside against the Modern's reflecting pond during the Modern's extended, late-night hours.
-In addition, guests have the opportunity to enjoy unique spotlight tours in the galleries, a DJ and dancing in the Grand Lobby, prize drawings from the Modern Shop, and exceptional cuisine from Café Modern.
-Don't miss a special appearance by the Fort Worth Opera.
-UPDATE 10/22/2015 -The performances will be moved into the Grand Lobby.
+In addition, guests will have the opportunity to enjoy unique spotlight tours in the galleries, a DJ and dancing in the Grand Lobby, prize drawings from the Modern Shop, and exceptional cuisine from Café Modern.

 Café Modern and Lobby Bar